dirtybrie/stringbean/README.md

 ## Description

-This is a random string genorator is geared towards an aid for aircrack-ng dictionary attacks for hotspot default generated passwords. the success rate I've had is about 34.22% on 82 ATT&T Hotspots, I sh*t you not However the actual odds are very, very devestating for us.
+This is a random string generator, it is geared towards an aid for aircrack-ng dictionary attacks for hotspot with default generated passwords. the success rate I've had is about 34.22% on 82 ATT&T Hotspots, I sh*t you not.
+However the actual odds are very, very devestating for us.

 Hotspots, modems and routers a lot of the times come with a default password that consists of Characters(uppercase & lowercase) and Numbers only. people tend to not change them (suprisingly) and the libraries that give out hotspots tell the recipient not to change the passwords either.
+If a hotspot has the default name like ATT-WIFI-aX4D chances are they kept the password since they didn't bother changing the name.

-This program will generate randome strings.
+This program will generate randome strings/texts over and over and append those strings to a file.
-The strings consist of uppercase;lowercase characters and numbers only.
+The strings by default consist of uppercase;lowercase characters and numbers only.

-If for some reason you do not have a Documents in your /home/user directory This program will through an error.
-Just make one or edit the script for it to go somewhere else
+If for some reason you do not have a Documents in your User directory This program will through an error.
+Just make one or edit the script for it to go somewhere else.

 Just FYI the file stringbean writes to is in append mode so as long as the name you give the .txt file remains the same and is in the